corda/cdl-example/README.md

 Note, most of the testing of the smart contract is done using Contract Unit tests, the rest of the CorDapp is mostly not implemented yet:
 - Only two flows are implemented (Propose and Reject) togther with basic flow tests for each, just to test that serialisation of the Classes works.
-- The webserver is not implemented
+- The webserver is not implemented.
-- The RPC client is not implemented
+- The RPC client is not implemented.